This is an overview of GED® prep locations and testing sites in the Burlington area.

 One GED test at a time

 All NC community colleges are in the process of implementing all three options, but this is not the case yet everywhere.
-In early 2016, the passing score for each GED module was lowered to 145 (down five points) as it was set too high in comparison to what high school grads must command.
+The passing score for each GED module was lowered to 145 (down five points) as it was set too high in comparison to what high school grads must command.
 More details can be read at this GED Passing Score news post.
 To see if you qualify, see GED testing in North Carolina.

 HSE diploma benefits